cleetoh/SC2002_proj/README.md

 4. **SUCCESSFUL_REJECTED** - Student has rejected the offer from SUCCESSFUL_PENDING status.

+5. **PENDING_WITHDRAWN** - PENDING application has been withdrawn (typically when student accepts another offer).

-5. **SUCCESSFUL_WITHDRAWN** - Application has been withdrawn.
+6. **SUCCESSFUL_WITHDRAWN** - Application has been withdrawn.
 This can happen when:

    - Student withdraws an accepted offer (SUCCESSFUL_ACCEPTED) - immediately processed, revokes confirmed offer
-   - Student requests withdrawal of other statuses (PENDING, SUCCESSFUL_PENDING) - requires staff approval
-   - When staff approves any withdrawal request, the status becomes SUCCESSFUL_WITHDRAWN
+   - When staff approves withdrawal requests for applications in various statuses

-6. **UNSUCCESSFUL** - Company representative has rejected the application.
+7. **UNSUCCESSFUL** - Company representative has rejected the application.

 #### `FilterCriteria`